Arcana/node-dota2/README.md

 * The `chatJoin` and `chatLeave` events were changed to return the channel name instead of the id.
 All debug logs pertaining chat channels will now mention chat channel instead of IDs.

-* The `disabledGroups` argument in the `matchmakingStatsData` event has been removed.
+* The `waitTimesByGroup` argument in the `matchmakingStatsData` event has been removed.

 ## Initializing
 Parameters: